-Disbursing Your Aid For Fall 2018
+Disbursing Your Aid For Spring 2019

-With the exception of Federal Work-Study funds which are earned over the course of the semester, financial aid is disbursed directly to student accounts in two installments prior to the start of each semester.
+With the exception of Federal Work-Study funds which are earned over the course of the semester, financial aid is disbursed (paid) directly to student accounts in two installments prior to the start of each semester.

 These funds should credit to your student account on that day.